-The Center for Public Policy Priorities (CPPP) appreciates this opportunity to testify on SB 6, which will crate the Healthy Texas program.
+The Center for Public Policy Priorities (CPPP) appreciates this opportunity to testify on SB 6, which will create the Healthy Texas program.
 With nearly 6 million Texans lacking health insurance coverage and the cost of coverage growing ten times faster than incomes, Texas needs to take bolds steps to confront issues with access to health coverage.
 Healthy Texas has the potential to put private health insurance coverage within reach of many uninsured Texans working for small employers by addressing the primary barrier to coverage-the high cost of premiums-using a public-private partnership.

-- Healthy Texas has the potential to help many more small employers afford to offer coverage. - Because public money invested in Healthy Texas reduces risk for insurers, coverage should be more accessible than in the current small employer market. - Healthy Texas should not base premiums on health status and should reduce wide variation in premiums compared to the small employer market. - Employers will benefit from Healthy Texas plans that allow for apples-to-apples comparisons.
+- Healthy Texas as envisioned in SB 6 has the potential to help many more small employers afford to offer coverage. - Because public money invested in Healthy Texas reduces risk for insurers, coverage should be more accessible than in the current small employer market. - Healthy Texas expands access through more affordable premiums and reduced premium variation. - Small employers will benefit from Healthy Texas plans that allow for apples-to-apples comparisons.